 8-hour EM 385-1-1 USACE Safety & Health

 360Training’s 8-hour EM 385-1-1 USACE Safety & Health course is designed to give students a comprehensive understanding of EM 385-1-1 regulations.
-This course is essential for anyone who wants to be a SSHO or Site Safety Health Officer on a construction site since it covers all 40 hours of required coursework.
+This course is essential for anyone who wants to be a SSHO or Site Safety Health Officer on a construction site since it covers the same topics as our 40-Hour EM 385 course.
 It also meets annual refresher training requirements and is acceptable as computer based training.

 Like all courses on 360training.com, this one is also based online which means you don’t have to take time from your busy schedule to take them.
 Just pick when you can take the course and learn all you need to learn about worksite safety and compliance.
 Our 24/7 support personnel can help you with any queries you have.
 Sign up for the training today.